 Director Martin Scorsese placed Dead of Night on his list of the 11 scariest horror films of all time.

-Dead of Night stands out from British film of the 1940s when few horror films were being produced in the country (horror films had been strongly discouraged from production in Britain during the war), and it had an influence on subsequent films in the genre.
+Dead of Night stands out in British cinema of the 1940s when few horror films were being produced in the country (horror films had been strongly discouraged from production in Britain during the war), and it had an influence on subsequent films in the genre.

 Architect Walter Craig (Mervyn Johns) arrives at a country house party where he reveals to the assembled guests that he has seen them all in a dream.
 He appears to have no prior personal knowledge of them but he is able to predict spontaneous events in the house before they unfold.